dpezely/anagram-phrases/README.md

-These keys in turn accommodate quickly searching for words to be combined when constructing candidate anagram phrases equivalent to input word or phrase.
+These keys in turn accommodate quickly searching for words to be combined when constructing candidate anagram phrases equivalent to the input word or phrase.

 Even though the final step is technically a brute-force approach, the search